charathmathew/mathewcharath.tech/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is my portfolio website.
-Made using React.js and MaterialUI.
+This is my personal website made using React.js and MaterialUI.
+This website is meant to be a professional portfolio and a showcase of a few projects I have done.

 [mathewcharath.tech](https://mathewcharath.tech)